European shares rise amid hopes for Brexit deal breakthrough

 Cairn Energy surged 23 per cent, topping gains on the FTSE 250, after winning an international arbitration case against the Indian government over a tax dispute.

-The pan-European Stoxx 600 index hit session highs on the news and closed up 1.1 per cent in holiday thinned trade.
-The index extended a recovery rally after a 2.3 per cent slump on Monday when a mutant variant of the coronavirus was detected in the UK, sending markets into a tizzy.
+The pan-European Stoxx 600 index hit session highs on the news and closed up 1.1 per cent in holiday-thinned trade.
+The index extended a recovery rally after a 2.3 per cent slump on Monday when a mutant variant of coronavirus was detected in the UK, sending markets into a tizzy.

 Daimler was among the biggest boosts to the Stoxx 600, up 3.3 per cent after business newspaper Handelsblatt reported that the German carmaker is preparing a stock market listing of its trucks division.